 Make Charitable Donations

 There are exceptions to every tax rule, but the IRS generally allows businesses to deduct charitable contributions at their fair market value.
-Not only can this reduce your year-end tax bill, it's also a great opportunity to get some good press.
+Not only can this reduce your year-end tax bill, but it's also an excellent opportunity to get some good press.
 Like a retirement plan, charitable giving can help your business in more ways than one.

 Take caution, however, if you are a sole proprietorship or another pass-through entity.
 If your business income passes through the business to you and you pay the tax, your charitable contributions will prove much more limited.